Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 # Introduction

-This document is a working interface between scientific-model projects and JHelioviewer (JHV).
-It describes how a project can deliver 3D results that JHV can place and render in the solar scene without losing the product's spatial, temporal, or scientific meaning.
+This document is a working interface between scientific-model producers and JHelioviewer (JHV).
+It describes how to deliver 3D results that JHV can place and render in the solar scene without losing the product's spatial, temporal, or scientific meaning.

 Two complementary product types are covered: